 “Moving Pictures will immerse visitors in the historical context of the period to better understand the reach of the American film industry and the resounding influence of Struss’s legacy,” adds Jonathan Frembling, the Carter’s Head Museum Archivist and Gentling Curator.
 “The trajectory of his career aligned almost perfectly with the technological innovations and cultural shifts that cultivated the advancement of fine art photography as well as the rise of cinematography as an art form, putting him in the unique position to break ground in both arenas.”

-Moving Pictures: Karl Struss and the Rise of Hollywood is organized by the Amon Carter Museum of American Art and curated by Kristen Gaylord and Jonathan Frembling.
+Moving Pictures: Karl Struss and the Rise of Hollywood is organized by the Amon Carter Museum of American Art.
 The exhibition is supported in part by the Leo Potishman Foundation and the Alice L. Walton Foundation Temporary Exhibitions Endowment.
 The Carter will release an accompanying catalogue, with scholarly essays by the exhibition’s co-curators, Gaylord and Frembling, alongside contributions from leading film scholar Luci Marzola and contemporary cinematographer John Bailey.
 There will also be a short documentary film about Struss’s life and career funded by the Gentling Study Center.